curityio/microblink-scan-id/README.md

 ## Building the Plugin

 ---
-You can build the plugin by issuing the command ``mvn package``.
-This will produce a JAR file in the ``target/usr/share/plugins/authenticationactions.microblink-scan-id`` directory, which can be installed.
+You can build the plugin by issuing the command ``./gradlew build``.
+This will produce a JAR file in the ``build/libs`` directory, which can be installed.

+## Dependencies

+---
+The dependencies can be obtained by running ``./gradlew copyDeps``.
+This will copy the Java dependencies into ``build/dependencies`` and install and copy the needed Microblink BlinkID front-end dependencies from `npm` into ``build/blinkId-resources``.

 ## Installing the Plugin

 ---

-To install the plugin, copy the compiled JAR (and all of its dependencies) into the `${IDSVR_HOME}/usr/share/plugins/${pluginGroup}` on each node, including the admin node.
-For more information about installing plugins, refer to the [curity.io/plugins](https://support.curity.io/docs/latest/developer-guide/plugins/index.html#plugin-installation).
+To install the plugin, copy the compiled JAR and all of its dependencies into the `${IDSVR_HOME}/usr/share/plugins/${pluginGroup}` on each node, including the admin node.

-## Required Dependencies

----

-For a list of the dependencies and their versions, run ``mvn dependency:list``.
-Ensure that all of these are installed in the plugin group; otherwise, they will not be accessible to this plug-in and run-time errors will result.

-Building the plugin will also copy the dependencies to the ``target`` directory.
+Also copy the front-end dependencies into `${IDSVR_HOME}/usr/share/webroot/assets/` For more information about installing plugins, refer to the [curity.io/plugins](https://support.curity.io/docs/latest/developer-guide/plugins/index.html#plugin-installation).

+## Build and deploy script
+A script (`build.sh`) is included in the project to help build and deploy.
+Open the script to configure the installation location of the Curity Identity Server and name of the plugin folder appropriately before executing.
 ## License

 ---